-Admission application deadlines vary.
-Students must meet the deadline for the university to which they plan to transfer.
-Upon successful completion of the Associate in Arts degree, students who meet the requirements outlined in this pre-major articulation agreement for Nursing will be eligible to be considered for admission as juniors to the universities offering the Baccalaureate degree: ECU, NCA&T, NCCU, UNC-CH, UNC-C, UNC-G, UNC-W, WCU, and WSSU.
+Admission application deadlines vary; students must meet the deadline for the university to which they plan to transfer.
+Upon successful completion of the associate degree, students who meet the requirements outlined in this pre-major articulation agreement will be eligible to be considered for admission as juniors to the universities offering the baccalaureate degree as listed at: www.northcarolina.edu/content.php/aa/planning/traditional.htm.
+Students are encouraged to contact the senior institution to confirm degree offerings.

-GER 112

-Elementary German II
+FRE 112 Elementary French II